Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Simulations

 \section{Simulations}

 In this section, we evaluate the effectiveness of the proposed mappings, i.e. (\ref{eq_mapping}) and (\ref{eq_mapping_Cholesky}), in the tangent space.
 Here, we show that these mappings often improve the performance and speed of RLBFGS.
 The code of this article is available in \url{https://github.com/bghojogh/LBFGS-Vector-Transport-Free}.
+In our reports, we denote the proposed Vector Transport Free (VTF) RLBFGS with VTF-RLBFGS where ISR and Cholesky (or Chol.) stand for VTF-RLBFGS using mapping by inverse second root and Cholesky decomposition, respectively.
+For RLBFGS, with and without the proposed mappings, we use both Wolfe linesearch conditions.
+The programming language, used for experiments, was MATLAB and the hardware was Intel Core-i7 CPU with the base frequency 2.20 GHz and 12 GB RAM.
+For every experiment, we performed optimization for ten runs and the reported results are the average of performances over the runs.
+We evaluated our mappings with various application problems, explained below.